fhurtado/SPF_OM/README.md

-Australia SPF operating model and management strategy evaluation
+Australian SPF operating model and management strategy evaluation
 ==========================================================================================

 This repository stores the most up-to-date code for the operating model used for the Australian SPF MSE.
 The model is available under MIT License.
 The model was developed by F. Hurtado-Ferro and A.E.
 Punt.
 Please reference the authors and this repository if you use this model.